Securing Adobe Flash Player

-Adobe Flash Player can be used for accessing web cameras and microphones connected to your computer, store cookies plus infamous supercookies and data on your computer's hard drive and even upload content to other users.
-Therefore it is important to set Adobe Flash Player settings to safest possible - you probably know how often security bugs are found in the Flash Player.
+Adobe Flash Player can be used for accessing web cameras and microphones connected to your computer, store cookies, supercookies and data on your computer's hard drive, and even upload content to other users.
+Therefore it is important to set Adobe Flash Player settings to safest possible - you probably know how often critical security bugs are found in the Flash Player.

 First, please make sure you are running the latest version of Adobe Flash Player by visiting Browser and Plug-in Check page.
 This is your first step to more secure configuration!

 To add a free protection layer from even unpatched security bugs, please read the Microsoft EMET article!

 In Windows XP, Vista and 7, click Control Panel on the right side of Start menu.

-In Windows 8, use keyboard shortcut Windows Key+W to open Settings Search.
+In Windows 8 and 8.1, use keyboard shortcut Windows Key+W to open Settings Search.
 Type "flash" into Search box and click Flash.

 In Windows Vista and 7, it is best to type "flash" into Control Panel Search box to quickly locate the Adobe Flash Player applet.
 You can also use Category View to locate it.

 Then click Flash Player or Flash Player (32-bit).